iTowns/itowns/BUILDING.md

    * You can run the built script to verify it works OK:
       * `python -m SimpleHTTPServer 8080` (change the port at your convenience)
       * Open `http://localhost:8080/`
+* Transpile itowns to ES5 to require it in your code:
+   * `npm run transpile`
+   * The transpiled source are in `lib/`.
+   * You can then require `src/Main.js` in your code.
+* Test and lint changes: see test, lint and test-examples npm script.

 ## Contribute back